 If you place the shiraganegi in a sieve and submerge it in a bowl of water, it will be easier to drain and dry them later!

-The pork for butadon doesn’t need to be thinly sliced, but it shouldn’t be too thick either.
-I recommend buying your meat in a block and cutting it into slices about 4-5mm thick.
+The pork for Butadon doesn’t need to be thinly sliced, but it shouldn’t be too thick either.
+I recommend buying your meat in a block and cutting it into 4-5mm thick slices.

 If the caramel starts to change color unevenly, move the pan so that the heat is directed at a different point.
 You can also swirl the pan around to distribute the heat better.

-Lower the heat and add the soy sauce, sake, mirin and honey.
-Swirl the pan around to evenly distribute the ingredients.
+Lower the heat and add the soy sauce, sake, mirin, and honey.
+Swirl the pan around to distribute the ingredients evenly.

 Continue to heat until slightly thickened to a syrup-like consistency.
 Be careful not to let it get too thick.
 Remove the pan from the heat and set aside for later.